sam-coates-pa/aws-ai-pipeline-terraform-template/README.md

 # Fraud Detection Pipeline – AWS + Terraform

-This repository contains a Proof‑of‑Concept (PoC) **AI‑enabled fraud detection pipeline** deployed on AWS using **Terraform**.
-The solution demonstrates an end‑to‑end machine learning workflow for **credit card fraud detection**, using a synthetic dataset sourced from Kaggle.

 This repository contains a Proof‑of‑Concept (PoC) **AI‑enabled fraud detection pipeline** built on AWS using **Terraform**.
 It demonstrates a complete, automated machine learning workflow for credit card fraud detection using synthetic Kaggle data, and serves as a reusable template for rapid delivery of AI‑driven data pipelines.

 Key Benefits for Our Data Engineering Sub‑Capability